 Bar Soap Versus Body Wash: How Should You Really Lather Up?
 Pros, Cons & Final Verdict

-Bar soap pros and cons:
+Bar soap pros:

-Pro: Cost-effective and eco-friendly.
+Cost-effective and eco-friendly.

 With bar soaps, you tend to get more bang from your buck.
 Some bars cost as little as $1 and can last for several weeks, whereas body washes tend to get used up more quickly.
 And buying less product doesn't just make your wallet happy; it means less packaging, energy, and resources in the supply chain.